Interested in learning how to create an online business that makes money 24/7? CLICK HERE TO LEARN HOW TO START YOUR OWN ONLINE BUSINESS.

 Some people will want more advanced training from you, want to work with you 1-on-1 or want a done-for-you system.
 Another reason I promote Online Sales Pro is that they have 2 additional upsells after the low ticket offer.
 The first is a $297 product and the second is a $997 product.
 I receive 54% on each.

-You could also offer coaching or consulting as your high ticket offer.
+You could also offer to coach or consult as your high ticket offer.
 If you’re knowledgeable in a certain area you can offer either 1-on-1 or group coaching.
 You don’t have to have a high ticket offer when you’re first starting out but if you want to scale to 6-figures and beyond it’s highly recommended.

 This sales process will work for any niche or market you’re in.
 The key is to put out high-quality content (both free and paid), focus on serving your customers and building relationships.
 Pretty much ALL successful businesses follow a model like this (Apple and Amazon for example).